Josh Nzeakor

-Jawachi "Joshua" Nzeakor (born June 13, 1997) is an American-Nigerian professional basketball player for the Birmingham Squadron of the NBA G League.
+Jawachi "Joshua" Nzeakor (born June 13, 1997) is an American-Nigerian professional basketball player for Sigal Prishtina Mercure of the Kosovo Superleague, the Kosovo Cup, the Balkan League (BIBL) and the Liga Unike.
+He played college basketball for the Lamar Cardinals.

 Professional career

 Nzeakor signed with Malian club AS Police of the Basketball Africa League (BAL).

 A year later, Nzeakor joined the Memphis Hustle of the NBA G League.
 On January 10, 2022, he recorded 6 points and 7 rebounds in his debut during a 132–130 defeat to the Santa Cruz Warriors.

 In March 2022, Nzeakor signed with Guinean club SLAC ahead of the second season of the BAL.

 On July 28, 2022, he joined Correcaminos UAT Victoria of the Liga Nacional de Baloncesto Profesional (LNBP).

 Texas Legends (2022–2023)

 On November 3, 2022, Nzeakor was named to the opening night of the Texas Legends.
 On January 23, 2023, Nzeakor was waived.

-Birmingham Squadron (2023–present)
+Birmingham Squadron (2023)

 On January 25, 2023, Nzeakor was acquired by the Birmingham Squadron.